The Kyambura Gorge – BBC called it “the Lost Valley.”

 There are reasons for that.
 One, there is a smaller than 30 chimpanzees habituated Troop found here.
 It is an isolated community cut off from other nearby forests like Kalinzu and Maramagambo, which are few offspring.

 Efforts are underway to change the inbreeding that is now taking place by introducing females from elsewhere in Uganda into the Gorge to the residing chimpanzee troop.
 The Kyambura Lodge has created a buffer zone, and wildlife, primates, and birds are returning.

 Despite the lower odds of seeing the chimpanzees, the Chimpanzee trek is well worth it.
 Most do see, hear, see and observe the chimpanzees.
 The terrain and the one-of-a-kind experience are worth it.
 You will see other primates such as black and white colobus, blue monkeys, red-tailed monkeys, baboons, vervet monkeys, and other primates.

 Please note: We aim to tell you the reality and not give you a sales pitch.
 We strongly recommend the Chimpanzee Trek here.
 Plan B is to trek Chimpanzees in the nearby Kalinzu Forest, a short drive from the Gorge, should you fail to see them.

 Difficulty level: You should be in reasonable shape for this three-hour trek.
 An average level of fitness is required to complete the trek comfortably.

-2. – Hiking – Hitting the Trails
+2. – Hiking in the Kyambura Gorge

 Hikers and outdoor enthusiasts will love the experience of hiking down and up the Gorge.
 They are hitting the trails along the Kyambura River, the river of the blind, and beyond.
 The underground forest covers 157 square kilometers, crisscrossed by many hiking trails.